-Richard Hindmarsh is Professor of Environmental Politics and STS at Griffith School of Environment, and Centre for Governance and Public Policy, Griffith University, Brisbane, Australia. and was co-founder of the APSTSN, with Karen Cronin in 2008.
+Richard Hindmarsh is Professor of Environmental Politics and Policy and STS at School of Environment and Science, and Centre for Governance and Public Policy, Griffith University, Brisbane, Australia. and was co-founder of the APSTSN, with Karen Cronin in 2008.

 His current major project is Rethinking the Public Inquiry on Science, Technology & Environmental Change (Australian Research Council Discovery Scheme) (2017-2019: project DP170101440)